sillito/se-lab/studies/pair-programming.markdown

 * _Study description_.
 Describe your participants and particulars of your study setup over and above what I have described above.
 Mention any setup issues that arose (things that could be improved).

 * _Highlight some of the results_.
-You are not expected to report on a detailed analysis of your results, but please highlight some of what you found interesting.
+You are not expected to report on a detailed analysis of your results (we'll do more analysis of this data later), but please highlight some of what you found interesting.

 * _Limitations and applicability_.
 Reflect on the problems with this study and report on when this type of study would be applicable and when it would not be.
 Don't worry about limitations that are particular to our "mini" version of this study (e.g., only 2 participants) instead focus your comments more broadly on this type of experiment.